 The potential quantity and grade of the Exploration Target is conceptual in nature and is therefore an approximation.
-There has been insufficient exploration drilling to estimate a Mineral Resource and it is uncertain if further exploration will result in the
+There has been insufficient exploration drilling to estimate a Mineral Resource and it is uncertain if further exploration will result in the estimation of a Mineral Resource.
+The Exploration Target has been prepared and reported in accordance with the 2012 edition of the JORC Code.

-1 See Table 2 below for breakdown of the Resource categories
+1See Table 2 below for breakdown of the Resource categories